free-pdk/easy-pdk-includes/README.md

 # easy-pdk-includes
 This repository contains Easy PDK Programmer specific include files for Padauk MCUs

+### Warning: This is a work in progress and may change significantly before being considered stable.
+Use at your own risk.

 This repo is intended to be integrated into other projects either as a git Submodule or by manual file copy.

 This repo should be installed into a easy-pdk/ subdirectory in the root include file directory of a parent project.